Hauling in a dinghy A dinghy is pulled toward a dock by a rope fr... | Channels for Pearson+

 Related Rates

 Related rates involve finding the rate at which one quantity changes with respect to another.
-In this problem, the rate at which the rope is hauled in affects the rate at which the dinghy approaches the dock.
-By using derivatives, we can relate these rates and solve for the unknown rate of the dinghy's movement.
+In this problem, the rate at which the rope is hauled in affects the rate at which the angle θ changes.
+By using derivatives, we can relate these rates and solve for the unknown rate of change of θ.

 Recommended video: